CHSRA Seeks Public Input on LA-Anaheim HSR Segment DEIS

 Operational Details

 The secondary buildout alternative presents distinct considerations, including the placement of the maintenance facility at 15th Street within Los Angeles.
-Furthermore, this option integrates potential stops at either the Norwalk and Santa Fe Springs Metrolink station or the Fullerton Metrolink and Amtrak station.
+Additionally, this option integrates potential stops at either the Norwalk and Santa Fe Springs Metrolink station or the Fullerton Metrolink and Amtrak station.
 Alongside these build options, a “no-build” alternative is also detailed, providing a baseline against which the environmental and economic impacts of the proposed construction can be measured.

 Industry Context